 Bacterial pustule is a soybean disease caused by the bacterium Xanthomonas campestris pv. glycines.
-Athough the bacteria is common in the Midwest, it is of minor importance because of the high level of resistance in most commercial soybean varieties.
+Although the pathogen is common in soybean producing regions, it is of minor importance because of the high level of resistance in most commercial soybean varieties.
 Bacterial pustule can also infect snap beans.

-- Xanthomonas bacteria overwinter on unburied crop residue and on seeds.
-The bacterial cells are spread during the season by wind-blown rain, rain splashing up from the soil, and during field work when the canopy is wet.
-The bacteria enter the plant through natural openings and wounds.
+The bacteria overwinter on surface crop residue and on seeds.
+The bacterial cells are spread during the season by wind-blown rain, rain splashing up from old crop residue, and mechanically during field work when the canopy is wet.
+The bacteria enter the plant through natural openings and wounds in the leaves.

-Unlike bacterial blight, which develops best in moderate temperatures of 70 to 80° F., bacterial pustule develops best during very warm temperatures of 85-90° F., as long as conditions remain wet.
+Unlike bacterial blight, which develops best in moderate temperatures of 70 to 80° F., bacterial pustule develops best during very warm temperatures of 85-90° F., if conditions remain wet.

 Research studies have reported yield loss potential for this disease to range from 4% to as high as 35% under extremely favorable conditions, but bacterial blight rarely reaches high levels of severity in the Midwest.
 Severe infection may causes some defoliation of young leaves.

-Symptoms begin as small, light green spots.
-Light-colored raised blisters (pustules) often develop in the center of lesions on both the upper and lower surface of leaves.
+Symptoms typically develop later in the season when temperatures are hotter.
+Lesions will generally be in the upper canopy.
+Symptoms begin as small, light green spots (without water-soaking).
+Light-colored, raised blisters (pustules) often develop in the center of lesions on both the upper and lower surface of leaves.
 The lesions can grow together into large, irregular patches of dead tissue.
-Loss of tissue in the infected areas may give the leaves a ragged appearance.
+Loss of tissue in the infected areas may give the leaves a ragged appearance like bacterial blight.
 Small raised spots may also develop on pods.

-Foliar fungicides will not affect bacterial pustule because it is caused by a bacterial pathogen, not a fungus.
+Foliar fungicides are not effective against bacterial pustule because it is caused by a bacterial pathogen, not a fungus.

-Information and photos on this information page has been provided by Crop Protection Network.
-For information about Bacterial Pustule, and other soybean diseases and pests, visit our resource page at: https://soybeanresearchinfo.com/resources/resource-library/bacterial-diseases/
+For information about Bacterial Pustule, and other soybean diseases visit our resource page